- Board of Education

 Step 3: District Staff

-If you still have questions that you feel were not resolved, contact the administration office at 604-792-1321 and ask for the Zone Assistant Superintendent.
+If you still have questions that you feel were not resolved, contact the administration office at 604-792-1321 and ask for the Administrator responsible for your school (the receptionist can provide the name of this contact person).
 If not solved at this level, it will proceed to the Superintendent.

 Step 4: Board of Trustees